githwxi/ATS-Postiats/contrib/atscntrb-hx-globals/README.md

 ###TEST Files

-The files in the TEST directory contain code that gives details on using various templates implemented in this package.
+The files in the TEST directory contain code samples showing details on using various templates implemented in this package.